netguru/mobile-security-checklist/Handbooks/01-Shared/SE.10-Disable-auto-correction.md

 Review input fields and disable auto-correct feature for all sensitive data, not only passwords but also pins, medical data etc. If aiming for maximum protection, like in banking app for example, please consider implementing your own password/pin input, or even a custom keyboard depending on requirements.

 ### Android
-Android has open approach when it comes keyboards so please keep in mind that some settings can be ignored by some implementations or manufacturers.
+Android has an open approach when it comes to keyboards so please keep in mind that some settings can be ignored by some implementations or manufacturers.
 Default way to disable auto-correction is to use `textNoSuggestions` input type like below:
 ```xml
 <EditText
     android:id="@+id/sensitiveEt"